pranaydhondi/cs663project/assignment 5/1/readme.txt

 Roll: 	120050047
 	120050054
-Run myDriver.m for options.
+Run myDriver.m for option.

-All mat files are in images folder.
+Report is present in report folder